 Batteries have acid that can burn you and gas that can explode.
 You can be badly hurt if you are not careful.
-See Jump Starting on page 6-50 for tips on working around a battery without getting hurt.
+See Jump Starting on page 10-82 for tips on working around a battery without getting hurt.
+Some vehicles have a battery charger package.
+Follow the instructions provided with the battery charger package to keep the battery charged when the vehicle is not in use.
+For vehicles without a battery charger, see the following information.